strategineer/personal-website/content/blog/2025-01-23/index.md

 Thankfully, I found that the game works fine even if you mostly ignore these rules.

-Having discussed Shadowdark, now let's dive into the heart of my campaign--the megadungeon itself.
+---

+In summary, Shadowdark is a really well-designed OSR dungeon crawling roleplaying system, but it's not perfect.
+With that in mind, let's delve into the centerpiece of this campaign: the Maze of the Blue Medusa.

 # Maze of the Blue Medusa